Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

 After waiting over a year for the fifth episode, some viewers of My Little Portal were turned off by the exponential increase in both gore and a sense of hopelessness, thanks to the past fall of Canterlot and a great deal of character mutilation.

 Some readers found the degree to which Twilight Sparkle is ground down emotionally and the overall sense of gloom throughout the first stretch of Asylum, coupled with the story's considerable length, very gradual plot development, and lack of Hope Spots, to be more trouble than the Ontological Mystery at the center was worth.

-Before the rewrite, Sonic X: Dark Chaos had this in spades and was heavily criticized for it, with the Sonic characters being even bigger jerks than their original depictions, and the entire universe doomed in an over-the-top Cosmic Horror Story with copious amounts of Gorn and horror.
+Before the rewrite, Sonic X: Dark Chaos had this in spades and was heavily criticized for it, with the Sonic characters being even bigger jerks than their original depictions and the entire universe doomed in an over-the-top Cosmic Horror Story filled with copious amounts of Gorn and horror.
 The author rewrote it deliberately to avoid this trope by making the characters much more like their canon counterparts; all of them are fundamentally good people who genuinely want to help others and save the galaxy.
 A ton of Character Development was also added, making all the characters - even many of the villains - far more sympathetic than before.
 Unfortunately, this is balanced out by the author ratcheting up the Cosmic Horror Story elements even more, and the sheer grim darkness of the setting is very unnerving.

 And that's all before the preview of the sequel reveals that everything they did was pointless and that the entire universe is doomed anyway.
 However, the author did reveal that the sequel is going to have a happy or at least bittersweet ending though, again trying to avoid this trope.